Margate Airport

 Margate Airport is an airport in Margate, KwaZulu-Natal, South Africa (IATA: MGH, ICAO: FAMG).
-The airport is welcomed by many tourists (including local and international) and provides a convenient alternative to King Shaka International Airport in Durban.
+The airport serves as a lower passenger volume alternative to King Shaka International Airport in Durban.

-It only has one schedule flight service which is the Margate- Johannesburg route provided by CemAir.
+It only has one schedule flight service which is to O. R. Tambo International Airport in Johannesberg route provided by CemAir.
 The airport also has charter flights, scenic flips and microlight flips.